mykolaharmash/indie-marketing-channels/README.md

 List of places where indie developers can promote their products for free or at a low cost.

 > [!IMPORTANT]
-> Do not use this as a checklist.
-Not every product suits every platform listed here, choose what's most relevant for your product and target audience.
-Mindlessly spamming will only harm your current and future work's reputation.
+> Don’t treat this as a checklist.
+Choose platforms that make sense for your product and audience.
+Spamming will only harm your repution.

 ## 💻 HackerNews